ChaosNyaruko/chaosnyaruko.github.io/_posts/2023-03-05-should-I-learn-vim.md

 - Those who would usually work in unix environments, e.g. Linux server maintainers/backend programmers/...
 - Those who always want to improve their workflow, or play with their "own" editors/tools.

-# Those For whom vim is not a necessary
+# Those For whom vim is not necessary
 - Those who are really comfortable with their current editors and workflow, and don't want to change.
 - Most frontend programmers (without any discrimination).
 They rarely depends on the command-line tools, and writing JS/TS code in VSCode is quite comfortable.
 But the "vim-way" operations is an alternative.
 - Those who can't endure the bordom or unaccustomedness while learing vim.